Scholastic Canada | Careers

 • Employee discounts on Scholastic books and merchandise

-Interested applicants are asked to forward a copy of their resume by March 19, 2024 to:
+Interested applicants are asked to forward a copy of their resume and cover letter by May 17, 2024 to:

 Human Resources Division